sakshamgupta006/face_align/README.md

-# GSOC 2017: Face Alignment Module for OpenCV version 3.2.x
+# GSOC 2017: Face Alignment Module for OpenCV
 The project aims to implement state of the art Face alignment Technique proposed by Vahid Kazemi

 ## Project Description